Today's Articles

 He backed various blues singers and worked as a house pianist and organist at rent parties, movie theatres, and clubs.
 He began to attract attention as a composer at this time, forming a most fruitful alliance with lyricist Andy Razaf that resulted in three Broadway shows in the late '20s, “Keep Shufflin',” “Load of Coal,” and “Hot Chocolates.”
 Waller’s most significant early records for Victor were a series of brilliant 1929 solo piano sides of his compositions like "Handful of Keys" and "Smashing Thirds."
 After finally signing an exclusive Victor contract in 1934, he began the long-running, prolific series of records with his Rhythm, which won him great fame and produced several hits, including "Your Feet's Too Big," "The Joint Is Jumpin'," and "I'm Gonna Sit Right Down and Write Myself a Letter."

-He began to appear in films like "Hooray for Love" and "King of Burlesque" in 1935 while continuing regular appearances on radio dating back to 1923.
+He began to appear in films like "Hooray for Love" and "King of Burlesque" in 1935 while continuing regular radio appearances dating back to 1923.
 He toured Europe in 1938, made organ recordings in London for HMV, and appeared on one of the first television broadcasts.
 Well aware of the popularity of big bands in the 1930s, Waller tried to form his own, but they were short-lived.
-Into the 1940s, Waller's touring schedule of the U.S. escalated; he contributed music to the films (including a memorable stretch of Stormy Weather, where he led an all-star band that included Benny Carter, Slam Stewart, and Zutty Singleton).
+Into the 1940s, Waller's touring schedule in the U.S. escalated; he contributed music to the films (including a memorable stretch of Stormy Weather, where he led an all-star band that included Benny Carter, Slam Stewart, and Zutty Singleton).

 As a composer and improviser, his melodic invention rarely flagged, and he contributed fistfuls of joyous yet paradoxically winsome songs like "Honeysuckle Rose," "Ain’t Misbehavin'," "Keepin' Out of Mischief Now," "Blue Turning Grey Over You" and the extraordinary "Jitterbug Waltz" to the jazz repertoire.
 While every clown longs to play Hamlet, as per the cliché, Waller did have serious musical pretensions, longing to follow in George Gershwin's footsteps and compose concert music.
 It was not to be due to the racial barriers of the first half of the 20th century.